ianfab/bulma-clean-theme/README.md

 Or install it yourself as:

-    $ gem install bulma-clean-theme
+    $ gem install bulma-based-theme

 ## Documentation

-Check out the demo site for the [Documentation](https://www.csrhymes.com/bulma-clean-theme/docs/)
+Check out the demo site for the [Documentation](https://www.csrhymes.com/bulma-based-theme/docs/)

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/ianfab/bulma-clean-theme.
+Bug reports and pull requests are welcome on GitHub at https://github.com/ianfab/bulma-based-theme.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Development